Heukchi Sangji: Background

-Baekje Revival Movement
+Baekje restoration movement

 In 660 a coalition of about 180,000 men of the Silla–Tang alliance led by Tang's Su Dingfang and Silla's Kim Yu-sin attacked Baekje and took the capital of Sabi.
-Sangji fled with several other generals to the Gangsan Fortress and joined the Baekje Revival Movement.
+Sangji fled with several other generals to the Gangsan Fortress and joined the Baekje restoration movement.
 He and his followers gathered 30,000 men in 10 days.
 Tang's Su Dingfang seemed to be eager to defeat him and Baekje people.
 But he won continuously reoccupying 200 or more castles.

 In 663, Silla and Tang counterattacked, and besieged the restoration movement at a fortress known as Juryu Castle (주류성/周留城).At this point Boksin appears to have betrayed the restoration movement.
 He had Dochim killed and sought to slay Prince Pung as well.
 However, Pung killed him first, and fled to Goguryeo.
 The restoration movement was destroyed shortly thereafter at the Battle of Baekgang.
 During this battle his follower Yong Sak betrayed him for the Tang but Heukchi Sangji kept marching onward defeating several Chinese armies.
 He surrendered and the Tang appointed him as the Outer General of the Lieutenant's Army and the Yangju Citizen of the Lieutenant's Army.

 General of Tang

-Heukchi Sangji sallied forth for Tang's war against Göktürks.
+In 687, when Emperor Ruizong's mother Empress Dowager Wu (later known as Wu Zetian) served as regent, there was an invasion by the Eastern Tujue khan Ashina Gudulu and his general Ashide Yuanzhen (阿史德元珍).
+Empress Dowager Wu commissioned the ethnically Baekje general Heukchi Sangji, assisted by Li Duozuo, to defend against Ashina Gudulu's attack, and they were able to defeat Eastern Tujue forces at Huanghuadui (黃花堆, in modern Shuozhou, Shanxi), causing Eastern Tujue forces to flee.